 5. Parentification or Role Confusion

-In some cases, children may feel the need to take on more adult responsibilities, particularly if they perceive one parent to be struggling or if they are the only child in one household.
+In some cases, children may need to take on more adult responsibilities, particularly if they perceive one parent to be struggling or if they are the only child in one household.
 This can lead to parentification, where a child takes on roles and responsibilities typically meant for an adult, potentially leading to emotional stress and lost childhood experiences.

 6. Behavioral and Social Adjustment Issues